UN economic experts hail India's 'impressive' stimulus package to revive economy hit by coronavirus

 He urged the Indian government to exercise maximum caution in easing the lockdown, saying the country should “not hasten anything unnecessarily.
 There are ways to gradually lift restrictions,” he said.
 He added that with a large informal sector in India, the lockdown has disproportionately affected women and migrant workers.

-Meanwhile, the UN on Wednesday slashed India's projected GDP growth rate to 1.2 percent in 2020-21 as the COVID19 pandemic ravages the global economy.
-In the WESP report update, the UN DESA said that global GDP is forecast to contract sharply by 3.2 percent as the COVID-19 pandemic paralyzes the world, sharply restricting economic activities, increasing uncertainties, and unleashing a recession unseen since the Great Depression.
-"Cumulatively, the world economy is expected to lose nearly USD 8.5 trillion in output in 2020 and 2021, nearly wiping out the cumulative output gains of the previous four years," the report said.
+Meanwhile, the UN on Wednesday slashed India’s projected GDP growth rate to 1.2 per cent in 2020-21 as the COVID19 pandemic ravages the global economy.
+In the WESP report update, the UN DESA said that global GDP is forecast to contract sharply by 3.2 per cent as the COVID-19 pandemic paralyses the world, sharply restricting economic activities, increasing uncertainties and unleashing a recession unseen since the Great Depression.
+"Cumulatively, the world economy is expected to lose nearly USD 8.5 trillion in output in 2020 and 2021, nearly wiping out the cumulative output gains of the previous four years,” the report said.

-India's economic growth is forecast to slow to 1.2 percent in the current fiscal, a further deterioration from the already slowed growth of 4.1 percent in 2019.
-India, which grew at 6.8 percent in the fiscal year 2018, is forecast to recover and clock a 5.5 percent growth rate in 2021.
-The Economic Survey, released a day before Finance Minister Nirmala Sitharaman presented the Union Budget for 2020-21 on February 1, had projected a GDP growth of 6-6.5 percent, up from 5 percent estimate for 2019-20.
+India’s economic growth is forecast to slow to 1.2 per cent in the current fiscal, a further deterioration from the already slowed growth of 4.1 per cent in 2019.
+India, which grew at 6.8 per cent in fiscal year 2018, is forecast to recover and clock a 5.5 per cent growth rate in 2021.
+The Economic Survey, released a day before Finance Minister Nirmala Sitharaman presented the Union Budget for 2020-21 on February 1, had projected a GDP growth of 6-6.5 per cent, up from 5 per cent estimate for 2019-20.

 ALSO READ